peterjmarko/llm-narrative-framework/TESTING.md

                                                     at two layers.
 The **Layer 2** test uses mock scripts to validate its core state machine and halt/resume logic.
-The **Layer 3** integration test validates the full, live pipeline, including its interactive features, using a profile-driven test harness.
+The **Layer 3** integration test validates the full, live pipeline, including its interactive and bypass features, using a profile-driven test harness.

+`validate_selection_algorithms.ps1` `N/A`           COMPLETE.
+Standalone test harness that validates the core filtering
+                                                    and cutoff algorithms (`select_eligible_candidates.py`,
+                                                    `select_final_candidates.py`) at scale using a large,
+                                                    pre-generated seed dataset in an isolated sandbox.
 --------------------------------------------------------------------------------------------------------------------

 ### Main Experiment & Analysis Pipeline